 What Helps Me Find My Footing in the Messiness

 In addition to feeling what I feel, learning from role models helps me.
-I listen and learn from courageous people with big hearts, like Van Jones, Desmond Tutu, and Marianne Williamson.
-Here’s a new role model of mine:
+I listen and learn from courageous people with big hearts, like Van Jones, Desmond Tutu, and Jane Goodall.
+Here’s another role model of mine:

 Lyla June, of both Diné (often called Navajo/ Indigenous) and European heritage, knows how to live in the blend of radical acceptance and fierce courage.

 In her music video, Lyla calls us all forth, from any cultural background, to continue to “fight” with the “only effective weapons in this battle, Truth, Faith, and Compassion.”
 Amen to that.
 (Be sure to catch the ending of the song in the video.)[More about Lyla June’s story here.
 I love this article she wrote.]

 My Daily Habits for Staying Out of “Too Much-ness”